Chart Color Schemes

 Population growth drivers in Larrakeyah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Larrakeyah's population was around 4,383 as of November 2025, reflecting an increase of 440 people since the 2021 Census.
-The 2021 Census reported a population of 3,943 people in Larrakeyah.
-This increase is inferred from the estimated resident population of 4,389 as of June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,247 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Larrakeyah's growth rate of 11.2% since the 2021 census exceeded both the SA3 area (8.7%) and the national average.
-Overseas migration contributed approximately 81.6% of overall population gains during recent periods, driving this growth.
+Based on AreaSearch's analysis, Larrakeyah's population was around 4,400 as of Feb 2026.
+This reflected an increase of 457 people (11.6%) since the 2021 Census, which reported a population of 3,943 people.
+The change was inferred from the estimated resident population of 4,389 from the ABS as of June 2024 and address validation since the Census date.
+This level of population equated to a density ratio of 2,256 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
+Larrakeyah's 11.6% growth since the 2021 census exceeded that of the SA3 area (8.2%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 81.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering these projected demographic shifts, an above median population growth is projected for Larrakeyah.
-The area is expected to increase by 729 persons to reach a total of 5,112 by 2041, reflecting a gain of 16.8% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas post-2032, AreaSearch applied growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth of national areas was projected for Larrakeyah.
+The area was expected to increase by 729 persons to 2041, reflecting an overall increase of 16.3% in total over the 17 years.

 Frequently Asked Questions - Population